Palestinian political violence: Relocation to Lebanon and Lebanese Civil War

-International terrorism and internal struggles in 1980s

-Mass internal executions of members of the Abu Nidal Organization and their families were conducted by Abu Nidal and his key associates in 1987–1988.
-The number of executed is estimated at 600 people, mostly Palestinians, done in several separate locations in Syria, Lebanon and Libya.

 First Intifada (1987–1993)

 The First Intifada was characterized more by grassroots and non-violent political actions from among the population in the Israeli occupied Palestinian territories.
 A total of 160 Israelis and 2,162 Palestinians were killed, including 1,000 Palestinians killed by other Palestinians under the accusation of being collaborators.
 The Intifada lasted five years and ended with the signing of the Oslo Accords.
 The strategy of non-violence, though widespread among Palestinians, was not always adhered to, and there were youth who threw molotov cocktails and stones, with such violence generally directed against Israeli soldiers and settlers.

 There were two attacks that represented new developments in terms of political violence inside Israel in this period.
 The first Palestinian suicide attack took place on July 6, 1989, when a member of the Palestinian Islamic Jihad boarded the Tel Aviv Jerusalem bus 405.
 He walked up to the driver and pulled the wheel to the right, driving the vehicle into a ravine, killing 16 people.
 The end of the intifada also saw the first use of suicide bombing as a tactic by Palestinian militants.
 On April 16, 1993, Hamas carried out the Mehola Junction bombing, in which operative Saher Tamam al-Nabulsi detonated his explosives-laden car between two buses.
 One person, a Palestinian, other than the attacker was killed, and 21 were wounded.

+During this period, the Abu Nidal Organization became subsumed by infighting and mass executed hundreds of its members and their families during 1987–1988.
+The number of executed is estimated at 600 people, mostly Palestinians, across several separate locations in Syria, Lebanon and Libya.

 Oslo Accords to Camp David Summit (1993–2000)

-The years between the intifadas were marked by intense diplomatic activity between Israel and Palestinians as well as the creation of the Palestinian National Authority.
-In this period, suicide bombings of Israeli buses and crowded spaces as a regular tactic, particularly by Hamas and Islamic Jihad.
+The years between the intifadas were marked by intense diplomatic activity between Israel and Palestinians, who were represented by the PLO.
+This led to the signing of the Oslo Accords and the creation of the Palestinian National Authority.
+In response, Islamist organizations such as Hamas and the Palestinian Islamic Jihad (PIJ) adopted the tactic of suicide bombings, influenced by Lebanese groups, to derail the peace process, weaken the PLO and polarize Israeli politics.

+In this period, suicide bombings of Israeli buses and crowded spaces became a regular tactic, particularly by Hamas and Islamic Jihad.
 Attacks during this period include the Beit Lid massacre, a double-suicide bombing at a crowded junction that killed 21 people and the Dizengoff Center massacre, a suicide bombing outside a Tel Aviv shopping mall that killed 13 people.